- Primary care for common illnesses and injuries

 Nebraska Medicine licensed radiologic technologists operate the UNO Health Center's state-of-the-art X-ray equipment.
 All X-rays are electronically transmitted to consulting radiologists for interpretation.
 A referral from a medical provider is required.
 Special procedures such as fluoroscopy, CTs, MRIs, ultrasounds and mammograms, are not performed at the UNO Health Center.
 If your medical provider orders a special procedure, the radiology team will schedule an appointment for you at a local facility.

-We will be giving FLUARIX Quadrivalent flu shots, which protect against four different flu viruses.
+We will be giving FluLaval, which protects against four different flu viruses.

 What is the flu?

 In general, the flu is worse than the common cold.
 Symptoms such as fever, body aches, tiredness and cough are more common and intense with the flu.
 People with colds are more likely to have a runny or stuffy nose.
 Learn more.

 Does the flu vaccine work?

 The annual influenza vaccine is the best way to protect yourself against the disease.
 While getting vaccinated doesn't guarantee that you won't get the flu, if you do, it will likely be less severe.

 I got the flu shot last year, why do I have to get it again?

 You should get vaccinated yearly, because the virus changes very rapidly and immunity from the previous year's vaccine declines throughout the year.
 Even if you got a flu shot last year, you should still get another one this year.